The SRNA operates in the public interest in the dual role of a regulator and an association.

 Every year the SRNA recognizes RNs and RN(NP)s, and members of the public who have made outstanding contributions to the practice of registered nursing.

-In addition to the Annual Meeting and Conference Day held in early May each year, the SRNA hosts several other events.
+In addition to the Annual Meeting and Education Day held in early May each year, the SRNA hosts several other events.

 The SRNA encourages member RNs and RN(NP)s to undertake and disseminate research, as well as to participate in outside research initiatives.